PhantomGamers/TellTaleWidescreenPatcher/README.md

 # TellTale Widescreen Patcher
-This program patches your telltale games to run in 21:9!
+This program patches your telltale games to run in ultrawide aspect ratios (21:9 and 32:9)!
 No more "cinematic" black bars all over your screen.

 # Instructions
 Simply run the program, browse to the executable for your TellTale game, and click Patch!